gwuhaolin/spring-data-rest-js/README.md

 ## Contributing
 ##### dev
-run `typings install` to install require typescript d.ts file this lib write with typescript,edit *.ts file then test it
+this lib write with typescript, run `typings install` to install require typescript d.ts file, edit *.ts file then test it,

 ##### test
 test with `mocha`,run `npm run test` to test it